cloudfour/core-hbs-helpers/README.md

 ## Documenation

-See our [doxdox site](https://doxdox.org/cloudfour/core-hbs-helpers/) for complete documenation of each helper.
+See our [doxdox site](https://doxdox.org/cloudfour/core-hbs-helpers/) for complete documentation of each helper.